diffpy/diffpy.github.io/_sources/products/pythonpackages.txt

 This is a complete list of all Python packages developed by the DiffPy team.
 For more information about a specific package, follow the link to the corresponding github page.
-With the exception of PDFfit2 all of the packages listed below are bundled in the |DiffPyCMI| release.
+With the exception of PDFfit2 and SrMise all of the packages listed below are bundled in the |DiffPyCMI| release.

 ======================      ============================================
 Module                      Description
 ======================      ============================================
 `diffpy.srfit`_             Setup and control of general fitting
                             problems.

+`diffpy.srmise`_            Python tool for peak extraction and peak
+                            fitting of atomic pair distribution
+                            functions.

 `diffpy.srreal`_            Python library for calculation of pair based
                             quantities such as the pair distribution